-We encourage you, the public, to vote on which of these three finalists you want to see as the 2018 One Book winner.
-Voting will continue through July 31st.
+During June and July, the public was encouraged to vote on which of these three finalists you wanted to see as the 2018 One Book winner.
+The winning title will be announced in September.

-A series of discussions of each of the three One Book – One Lincoln finalists will be held this summer.
+A series of discussions of each of the three One Book – One Lincoln finalists was held this summer, however there still may be some pucoming public discussion opportunities — check that page.
 We encourage you to read any or all of these titles and watch the libraries’ website, Facebook feed, and the Lincoln Journal Star for further developments on One Book – One Lincoln – 2018.

 |Vote for Your Favorite – Four Different Ways in 2018!|

 |Lincoln area readers are once again invited to help pick this year’s One Book – One Lincoln winning title.

 You can vote here on the libraries’ web site with our online voting form:

 |Visit the libraries’ One Book – One Lincoln Facebook page, where you can vote for your favorite of the three titles by clicking “Like” on the photo of the cover of the book you’re most interested in.
 Click below to jump to the specific book entries: